jainpalak10/car_sales/README.md

 Final Conclusion

-(a)🔹 The car sales industry is experiencing positive growth, with an increase in sales volume and revenue.
+🔹 The car sales industry is experiencing positive growth, with an increase in sales volume and revenue.

-(b)🔹 SUVs & Sedans continue to be market leaders, indicating customer preference for family and utility vehicles.
+🔹 SUVs & Sedans continue to be market leaders, indicating customer preference for family and utility vehicles.

-(c)🔹 Chevrolet, Chrysler, and Cadillac contribute significantly to total revenue.
+🔹 Chevrolet, Chrysler, and Cadillac contribute significantly to total revenue.

-(d)🔹 Regional performance suggests focusing on high-performing areas like Austin & Greenville for expansion.
+🔹 Regional performance suggests focusing on high-performing areas like Austin & Greenville for expansion.

-(e)🔹 A slight decline in avg. price (-0.79%) could indicate competitive pricing or discounts.
+🔹 A slight decline in avg. price (-0.79%) could indicate competitive pricing or discounts.